victorpcamargo/AWSCloudPractitioner/README.md

 - AWS Trusted Advisor - AWS Trusted Advisor is an online tool that provides you real-time guidance to help you provision your resources following AWS best practices on cost optimization, security, fault tolerance, service limits, and performance improvement.

 - Amazon Inspector - Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
-Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
+Amazon Inspector automatically assesses applications for ...
+  - exposure
+  - vulnerabilities
+  - deviations
+  ... from best practices.

 - Amazon GuardDuty - Amazon GuardDuty is a threat detection service that monitors malicious activity and unauthorized behavior to protect your AWS account.
 GuardDuty analyzes billions of events across your AWS accounts from AWS CloudTrail (AWS user and API activity in your accounts), Amazon VPC Flow Logs (network traffic data), and DNS Logs (name query patterns).
 This service is for AWS account level access, not for instance-level management like an EC2.
 GuardDuty cannot be used to check OS vulnerabilities.